jaredhowland/jaredhowland.github.io/content/vita.md

 ## Creative Projects  ##

 ### Ongoing ###
+* **Data Management System**: 2017–Present
+Creating a system to store and use data to help us evaluate and assess our collections in an organized and meaningful way
 * **Collection Development Suite**: 2017–Present
 Serving on a committee that is developing a Collection Development Suite that I proposed as a significant enhancement and expansion of the Collection Development Database to consolidate collection development tools for subject selectors assessing their collections
 * **Journal Assessment Tool**: 2009–Present